 - Some of the many things to be invented in Scotland include the television, telephone, bicycle and PIN number; it’s thanks to the latter’s wife, who couldn’t remember more than four numbers, that PINs aren’t any longer

-- Saucy Mary, 1400s: Legend has it that Norwegian princes ‘Saucy Mary,’ who inhabited a now-ruined fifteenth century fortress on Skye, would charge boats heading to the nearby Scottish mainland.
+- Saucy Mary, 1400s: Legend has it that Norwegian princes ‘Saucy Mary,’ who inhabited a now ruined 15th century fortress on Skye, would charge boats heading to the nearby Scottish mainland.
 She even hung a chain across the narrow channel to prevent unpaid tolls.
 As for why she’s nicknamed ‘saucy’?
 You’ll have to look that one up…

 - Mary Queen of Scots, 1542-1587: Poor Mary Stuart acceded to the throne at just six days old.
 Thereafter she had a tumultuous life (‘unlucky in love’ is an understatement) and was ultimately imprisoned and beheaded by her own cousin

 - Brahan Seer, 1600s: According to legend, this predictor of the future was employed by the Seaforths - unfortunately he didn’t predict that informing Lady Seaforth of her husband’s affairs would result in his own barbaric murder.
 Many of his predictions, however, came true - causing unease about some of his unfulfilled prophecies even today